 8. Pour the agar water into the hemp milk and blend for 20 seconds to incorporate.

-9. Pour the freshly made hemp milk into your Luvele glass yogurt making jar.
+9. Pour hemp & agar milk into your Luvele glass yogurt making jar.

 10. Add the white sugar and yogurt starter culture then whisk in.